Heziode/obsidian-antidote/README.md

 You can show or hide every icon from settings.

 It also adds command for corrector, dictionary and guide.

+### Behavior of "Correct All" and "Corrector"

+The "Correct All" send the whole document to Antidote, or, the selection, whereas the "simple correct" send the text depending the position of the cursor and the selection.
+The "simple correct" has the same behavior as the official integrations in other software (VS Code, Word, etc.).

 ### Additional note for Linux users